 Why study History as a Humanities subject?

 It’s the last term of school and your child has to choose the subject combination for next year.
 What is History about?
 Dead people and things in the past, right?
 Who needs it?
-Senior Specialists for History Dr Angeline Jude Yeo and Mr Noel Ong weigh in on the value of History to our young and suggest ways in which parents can help their child develop an interest in History.
+Senior Specialists for History Dr Angeline Jude Yeo and Mr Noel Ong weigh in on the value of History to our young.

 “Historical education achieves a number of goals at once: it trains the mind, enlarges the sympathies, and provides a much-needed historical perspective on some of the most pressing problems of our time.” – John Tosh, The Pursuit of History, 1991